Course Catalog

 Jing Qian, University of Massachusetts Amherst

-Jerry Li, BMS; Ivna Chan, BMS; Inna Perevozskaya, BMS; Hao Sun, BMS
+Jerry Li, BMS; Ivna Chan, BMS; Vlad Son, BMS;

 Weijie Su, University of Pennsylvania; Jiancong Xiao, University of Pennsylvania; Xiang Li, University of Pennsylvania